doitian/logseqdb-lang/pages/r_BENE.md

 	- \ bə-ˈnev-ləns\
 	- Kindness, generosity.
 	- #eg In those financially desperate years, the young couple was saved only by the benevolence of her elderly great-uncle.
-	- Part of benevolence comes from the Latin root meaning “wish.”
+	- #root Part of benevolence comes from the Latin root meaning “wish.”